Keynote sessions

 Through interdisciplinary dialogue, the session seeks to generate methodological insights and practical guidelines that enhance accuracy in data handling and model selection.
 The overarching goal is to advance high-quality, validated, and context-relevant outcomes that strengthen resilience and reliability in water research.

-Water sustainability is becoming a key concern worldwide due to hydrological uncertainty, climate change, landuse landcover changes, and growing water pollution.
-These drivers greatly influence the catchment hydrology and thus their roles cannot be undermined while assessing both surface and groundwater resources.
-These aspects draw paramount significance in catchments with large heterogeneity and spatial complexities such as mountainous and urban catchments, data scare regions, and low-income countries where investment in hydrological monitoring network and installation of IoT sensors is very limited.
-It is therefore warranted to leverage geospatial, machine learning and decision science techniques to improve the understanding of catchment hydrology and the adverse consequences of climate change and anthropogenic drivers on surface and groundwater resources, which may play vital role in intensifying water, food and energy security.
-The worldwide readily available satellite remote sensing data and global data products of hydrometeorological and biophysical parameters enable us to leverage potential of geospatial and machine learning techniques in addressing challenges associated with climate change, landuse landcover changes, water scarcity, groundwater management, and ecosystem services.
+These aspects draw paramount significance in catchments with large heterogeneity and spatial complexities such as mountainous and urban catchments, data scare regions, and low-income countries where investment in hydrological and water quality monitoring networks and installation of IoT sensors is very limited.
+It is therefore warranted to leverage geospatial, machine learning, decision science, statistical and modelling techniques to improve the understanding of catchment hydrology and consequences of climate change and anthropogenic drivers on surface and groundwater resources at various scales.
+The worldwide readily available satellite remote sensing data and global data products enable us to leverage these techniques in addressing water and environmental challenges.

 Increasing climate variability and water scarcity are placing unprecedented pressure on agricultural systems worldwide.
 To address these challenges, the agricultural sector is rapidly adopting precision technologies that combine remote sensing capabilities with artificial intelligence to optimize crop water management.
 This session focuses on cutting-edge applications of remote sensing technologies and AI-driven analytics in transforming agricultural water management practices.
 We welcome research that demonstrates innovative approaches to monitoring, predicting, and managing agricultural water resources through the integration of Earth observation satellites, unmanned aerial systems, Internet of Things (IoT) sensors, and advanced computational methods.